State guide

 How the Florida corridor works

-Think of Florida as three connected route zones.
+Think of Florida as five connected route zones.
 The state is not trying to be a giant attraction list.
 It is doing the work of setting the corridor pace, then handing the traveler to Georgia with enough context to keep the route legible.

 1 · Southern harbor start